 Meander Through the Downtown Tunnels

 Sure, you could go to any one of Houston's great shopping areas, but it’s a pretty cool novelty to have six miles of shopping and eating underground.
-Enter the tunnels through numerous stairs and escalators on the streets of downtown, or through the Wells Fargo Plaza (1000 Louisiana, Houston, Texas 77002) and McKinney Garage.
+Enter the tunnels through numerous stairs and escalators on the streets of downtown, or through the Wells Fargo Plaza (1000 Louisiana, Houston, Texas 77002), and McKinney Garage.

-Cycle with Critical Mass Houston
+Cycle With Critical Mass Houston